 PSH 352 Sensation and Perception (A).
 Prerequisite: PSH 110.
 An introduction to how the five senses directly influence how we interact with our world, including how we take in information from our environment and how we interpret that information.
 Topics will range from physiology, including mechanisms of neural transduction, transmission, and processing, to cognitive and behavioral topics, including interpretation of visual illusions and the localization of sound.
 3 Cr.

 PSH 384 Child Psychology (A).
-Recommended prerequisite: PSH 110.
+Prerequisite: PSH110 recommended.
 An exploration of human growth and development from conception through early adolescence.
 Major theories of development, common research methods, and current empirical findings will be evaluated.
 Physical, cognitive, emotional and social development will be discussed as well as the genetic and prenatal influences on development.
 3 Cr.

 PSH 397 Health Psychology (A).
-Prerequisites: PSH 110 or PSH 112.
+Prerequisite: PSH 110.
 Presents the combination of educational, scientific, and professional contributions of psychology to the promotion and maintenance of health, the prevention and treatment of illness, the identification of causes and correlates of health and illness, and the analysis and improvement of the health care system.
 Focuses on the examination of how biological, psychological, and social factors interact to influence individual behavior related to promoting health, preventing illness, and coping with illness.
 3 Cr.

 PSH 398 Research Experience.
 Provides and introductory experience to conducting research in Psychology.
 Arranged in consultation with a faculty mentor.
 Students apprentice in the mentor’s laboratory.
 Typical experiences include discussion and review of the pertinent literature, input to the design of research studies, running of subjects, data analysis, or dissemination of results.
 1-6 Cr.
 By Arrangement.

 PSH 423 Practicum in Teaching Conditioning and Learning (B).
-Prerequisites: PSH 322 and instructor's permission.
+Prerequisite: PSH 322 & instructor's permission.
 Requires participants to work with students in a tutorial capacity.
 Allows participants to develop tutorial techniques, learn how to tutor small groups of students, supervise students' lab work, and perform interactive tasks.
 Satisfactory/Unsatisfactory grading only.
 3 Cr.

 PSH 425 Motivation (A).
-Prerequisites; PSH 301 and PSH 341 or PSH 352 and PSH 322 or PSH 351 and PSH 331 or PSH 332 and PSH 384 or PSH 484 and PSH 334 or PSH 486: Survey of motivational theories and research focusing on biological, social, cognitive, and emotional processes that Topics include intrinsic/extrinsic motivation, need for achievement, growth motivation, self-efficacy and goal setting as well as the application of theories and research findings to various life domains.
+Prerequisites: PSH 301 and PSH 341 or PSH 352 and PSH 322 or PSH 351 and PSH 331 or PSH 332 and PSH 384 or PSH 484 and PSH 334 or PSH 486.
+Survey of motivational theories and research focusing on biological, social, cognitive, and emotional processes that initiate, energize, and direct behavior.
+Topics include intrinsic/extrinsic motivation, need for achievement, growth motivation, self-efficacy and goal setting as well as the application of theories and research findings to various life domains.
 3 Cr.

-PSH 431 Close Relationships (A,I,W).
-Prerequisites; PSH 301 and PSH 341 or PSH 352 and PSH 322 or PSH 351 and PSH 331 or PSH 332 and PSH 384 or PSH 484 and PSH 334 or PSH 486: This capstone course explores approaches to the study of close relationships across various areas of psychology (developmental, clinical, social, biopsychology, neuropsychology, personality) as well as related disciplines (e.g., anthropology, ethology, counseling, communications) in a writing-intensive, low-enrollment seminar.
+PSH 431 Close Relationships (A,W).
+Prerequisites - PSH 301 and PSH 341 or PSH 352 and PSH 322 or PSH 351 and PSH 331 or PSH 332 and PSH 384 or PSH 484 and PSH 334 or PSH 486.
+This capstone course explores approaches to the study of close relationships across various areas of psychology (developmental, clinical, social, biopsychology, neuropsychology, personality) as well as related disciplines (e.g., anthropology, ethology, counseling, communications) in a writing-intensive, low-enrollment seminar.
 3 Cr.

 PSH 432 Psychology of Social Issues (A).
 Prerequisite: PSH 110 or PSH 112.
 Covers psychological factors related to contemporary social issues and provides evaluation of research.
 3 Cr.